MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     1. For each connection, select Organizational account and sign in with your account.
         :::image type="content" source="media/byodl-10.png" alt-text="Configure the connection using your organizational account.":::
     1. Once all connections are configured and there are no more warnings, select **Next**.
     1. Select **Publish**.
-Do not change any data mapping configuration.
+Don't change any data mapping configuration.
         :::image type="content" source="media/byodl-11.png" alt-text="Publish the dataflow without making any changes.":::
 1. The **CoE BYODL Makers** will now start refreshing - wait for the refresh to finish.
             :::image type="content" source="media/byodl-12.png" alt-text="Wait for the CoE BYODL Makers dataflow to finish.":::